AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 3. Contact Your Letter Writers

 Deadline: You should be building relationships with your recommenders throughout your time in school.
-Ideally, you should see if they’re willing to write your letters in November-January, then follow-up as the deadlines get closer.
-You can ask later as well, but more time is typically better so that they are aware and have adequate time to do a great job.
+Ideally, you should see if they’re willing to write your letters in November-January, then follow up as the deadlines get closer.
+You can ask later as well, but more time is typically better, so that they are aware and have adequate time to do a great job.

 Again, it’s important to start early.
 Reach out to your letter writers in the fall before you apply, well before the application cycle opens.
 Common letter writers include science professors, physicians (preferably DOs), research mentors, and pre-health committee advisors.

-Get letters that are specific to osteopathic medicine; admissions committees want proof that you understand and are committed to the field, that you know what you’re getting into and will succeed.
+Get letters that are specific to osteopathic medicine; admissions committees want proof that you understand and are committed to the field, that you know what you’re getting into, and that you will succeed.
 A letter from a DO who can speak to your curiosity, empathy, and alignment with osteopathic principles carries significant weight.
 If you’re struggling to get a DO letter, consider virtual shadowing platforms, osteopathic associations, or asking your pre-health office for alumni connections.

 Expert Tip: Provide your letter writers with a recommender prep doc that includes the following.
 It will help them write the strongest possible letters that have great anecdotes and are personal to you and your journey into medicine.